Collections

 19th Century Neighborhoods

+Map of D.C.
 When James Croggon died in 1916 he was described as probably the oldest newspaper man in Washington.
 He began his career in 1862, writing many stories of the Civil War.
 He retired in 1894, and from 1906 to 1915 The Evening Star published approximately 300 of his articles.
-His interest was the early history of the Capital city, and he wrote of holiday traditions, merchants, organizations such as the fire department and much more.
+His interest was the early history of the Capital city (approximately 1800 to 1850), and he wrote of holiday traditions, merchants, organizations such as the fire department and much more.
 The majority of the articles focus on city neighborhoods, describing the buildings and property owners.

 The Wawaset Steamboat Disaster

-On August 8, 1873, The Wawaset left the 7th Street Pier in Southwest Washington on a regular run down the Potomac.
-There were approximately 120 adults and 20 children on board by the time it reached Chatterton's Landing in King George County.
-It was about 11:40 a.m., when a fire broke out in the engine room.
+Image of the sinking Wawaset steamboat.
+On August 8, 1873, The Wawaset steamboat left the 7th Street Pier in Southwest Washington on a regular run down the Potomac.
+It had stopped several times on the way and there were approximately 120 adults and 20 children on board by the time it reached Chatterton's Landing in King George County.
+As it was approaching the landing at about 11:40 a.m., a fire broke out in the engine room.
 Within minutes it had consumed the entire boat.
-Family and friends waiting on the landing watched in horror as 75 passengers and 2 of the crew perished by fire or drowning.
+Family and friends waiting on the landing watched in horror as 75 passengers and 2 of the crew perished either by fire or by drowning.